The result means that Tisza looks set to receive a supermajority in parliament.

 16-year rule ends

-In addition, the landslide victory could mean that Tisza will receive a supermajority - a two-thirds majority in parliament - which could open the way, for example, to constitutional amendments.
+In addition, the landslide victory looks set to give the more EU-friendly Tisza a so-called supermajority - a two-thirds majority in parliament - which could open the way for constitutional amendments, for example.

-The far-right party Mi Hazánk was projected to win 7 seats, which would mean that the Hungarian parliament would have a strong tilt towards center-right parties.
+The far-right party Mi Hazánk is expected to win 7 seats, according to the forecast, which would mean that parliament will have a strong tilt towards center-right parties.

 Record high participation